 5.5 Summary

-The ETSI-ISG-PDL Decentralized Identification and Trust Management Framework defined in the present document provides the architectural enablers and specific list of PDL platform services (Ledger Role-based registration management service;
+The ETSI-ISG-PDL Decentralized Identification and Trust Management Framework defined in the present document provides the architectural enablers and specific list of PDL platform services:

+Ledger Role-based registration management service;

 DID Operational participants Registry service;

 DID Resolver service;

 DID Document Registry service;

 VC Data Registry service; and

 DID Verification management service).

-These PDL platform services specified in this document facilitates the use of end-user/device generated DIDs to be used for authentication and service provision (by the service provider) in such a way that the DID and the associated data exposure required for the service provision will be fully under the control of the DID holder.
-Any use case (e.g. Telecom service, know your customers service, any digital services etc.) which requires DID based authentication and trust management shall use the ETSI-ISG-PDL DTMF and the associated the PDL services specified in this document with sufficient flexibility in the implementations (as needed for the use case).
+These PDL platform services specified in the present document facilitates the use of end-user/device generated DIDs to be used for authentication and service provision (by the service provider) in such a way that the DID and the associated data exposure required for the service provision will be fully under the control of the DID holder.
+Any use case (e.g. Telecom service, know your customers service, any digital services etc.) which requires DID based authentication and trust management shall use the ETSI-ISG-PDL DTMF and the associated the PDL services specified in the present document with sufficient flexibility in the implementations (as needed for the use case).

 Annex A (informative): Change History